mccullochmw/github-slideshow/_posts/0000-01-02-mccullochmw.md

 layout: slide
 title: "Welcome to Github teachers slide!"
 ---
-This GitHub teacher's slide - awesome
+This GitHub teacher's slide - awesome tada!
 USe the left arrow to go back!